asrapp/Healthcare_BI_ETL/README.md

   - **Operational Dashboard**: Drill-down views of response rates, positive response ratios, and star ratings.
   - **Geographic Dashboard**: Heatmaps of satisfaction scores by state, city, and county.

-## Dataset
-Using the HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) dataset, the project showcases data engineering, advanced analytics, machine learning, and visualization skills to deliver insights that can drive measurable improvements in healthcare quality.
-See the [dataset source](https://www.cms.gov/data-research/research/consumer-assessment-healthcare-providers-systems/hospital-cahps-hcahps) for more details.

-### Data Preparation Highlights:
-- **Cleaned Missing Values**: Focused on key metrics like `survey_star_rating` and `positive_response_ratio`.
-- **Validated Dates**: Ensured survey start and end dates were consistent.
-- **Geographical Enrichment**: Added state and county-level satisfaction averages.

 ## Tools and Technologies
 - **Python**: pandas, NumPy, matplotlib, seaborn, scikit-learn, XGBoost.